hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/using-multiple-datasources.md

 # Using Multiple Datasources

-This guide shows how to configure two datasources that use a HotRod's generated persistence.
+This guide shows how to configure two datasources, each one having its own persistence layer.
+The datasource are not limited to use the same database brand, edition, or version; in fact, they can use different brands of databases and dialects.

-This strategy can be used to use any number of static data sources, that is, data sources known at compilation time.
+This strategy can be used to use any number of static datasources, that is, data sources known at compilation time.
 Each datasource is configured independently and can be defined for the database of the same or different brand.

 Using Spring beans it's also possible to register and use a dynamic list of datasources.
 This can